trek region

 • Start summit push by 02:00 am.

 This is the day you have been anticipating all along your journey.
 Today, we will be attempting to summit the majestic Black Peak.
-This is going to be an interesting experience as we will be pushing for the summit after midnight.
+This is going to be an in interesting experience as we will be pushing for the summit after midnight.
 We start towards the summit around 1’o clock.
 This is the big day everyone has been waiting for.
 After a complete check by our team, we will start towards the summit.

 The only light that you have at this hour is from the headlamps so be extra cautious as you move forward.
 Approaching the summit today is all about tackling the heavy snow covers and maintaining a steady pace as you keep gaining elevation.
 You will be navigating around crevasses that aren’t as easily visible which adds to the challenge of the trek.